DelwoA/TicTacToe/README.md

 # TicTacToe
+This is a Tic-Tac-Toe game that is develoepd.
+This project has two parts.
+Part 1 is the game which internacts and runs on the console, Part 2 is a GUI verison of the game.

 ### TicTacToe - Part 1
-Tic-Tac-Toe game developed in two parts, one being a console based interaction, the other being a GUI based interaction.
 The console based is developed to be played for two human players as input is taken for both sides of the game.
-The GUI based is developed to be played for both human against computer and human against human as well.

 ### TicTac - Part 2
-A simple to-do application developed which supports Android and iOS platforms.
-This application enables users from entering information that needs to be done, then ticking them off ones done, afterwards if needed they can be deleted off the list as well.
+The GUI based is developed to be played for both human against computer and human against human.
+In the GUI verison, the user can click on the desiered box to play the game, thereby crosses or circles will be added onto the game board.